 What is the best source for an inventory loan for a new business?

-Opinions expressed by Entrepreneur contributors are their own.Congratulations on the new business!
+Is this the best way to improve cash flow?
+I have a swimming pool construction and renovation company and I'm adding a line of hot tubs and spas to the offerings.
+Because we are a seasonal business I am concerned about investing too much cash into inventory in the off season.Congratulations on the new business!
 It is small business owners like you who will turn this economy around.
 Also, great to hear that you are looking to grow your business with a new line of products!

 Based on the information that you have provided, I'm not sure if obtaining an inventory loan is in your best interest at this time.
 An inventory loan can be a great financing tool for well established companies with short-term inventory shortages.